-The Division of Biomedical Engineering was established in 1967 and in 1971 it became the first biomedical engineering department at a U.S. university.
+The Division of Biomedical Engineering was established in 1967 and in 1971 it became a department--the first ever at a United States university.

-George Pearsall was named dean in 1969 and three years later the Engineering Annex building opened.
+George Pearsall was named dean in 1969 and three years later the Engineering Annex to Hudson Hall opened.
 In 1974, Aleksander S. Vesic, who joined Duke as a professor of civil engineering 10 years earlier, was appointed dean.
 After Vesic died in 1982, Pearsall stepped in as interim dean until Earl H. Dowell moved to Duke from Princeton to become dean in 1983.

-Tom Katsouleas joined Duke as dean in 2008.
+Tom Katsouleas joined Duke as the ninth dean of engineering in 2008.
 Under his leadership, Duke has taken a national role in advancing socially relevant engineering education based on the National Academy of Engineering Grand Challenges for Engineering, co-founding the national NAE Grand Challenge Scholars Program and the international Vest Scholarship Program.

 In recent years the school has dramatically grown its external research funding and major nationally-awarded research centers, its faculty size and prominence, and its student body and selectivity, making Pratt the fastest-rising engineering school in the country in terms of national rankings.